camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 aws eks --region "$AWS_REGION" update-kubeconfig --name "$CLUSTER_NAME" --alias "$CLUSTER_NAME"
 ```

-After updating the kubeconfig, you can verify your connection to the cluster with kubectl:
+After updating the kubeconfig, you can verify your connection to the cluster with `kubectl`:

 ```shell
 kubectl get nodes
 ```

-Ensure a namespace exists for Camunda.
+Create a namespace for Camunda:
-In the following procedure, we reference the `camunda` namespace to create some required resources in the Kubernetes cluster, such as secrets or one-time setup jobs.

 ```shell
 kubectl create namespace camunda
 ```

+In the remainder of the guide, we reference the `camunda` namespace to create some required resources in the Kubernetes cluster, such as secrets or one-time setup jobs.

 ### Export values for the Helm chart